The Ultimate Bridal Beauty Timeline

 Once I said the lily-pad thing (something else I promise I’ll get more in-depth on later), I felt much better.
 I put on an Estée Lauder foil mask, drank three full bottles of Pellegrino, and resolved to chill the eff out.
 I think all the stress and tension came to a boiling point, and once I let it all out, all was well.
 I could enjoy the day with three of the coolest, most fun girls I know.

 To make my skin look extra plump, I layered on a thick glob of the La Prairie sleep mask, then used my NuFace to massage it in.
 Puffy cry face, be gone!

 I had my makeup done in Austin by Avery Allen, and I can’t recommend her enough to Austin brides.
 She’s just the best there is.
-I told her I wanted the no-makeup look and rather than try and convince me it will look like I’m not wearing makeup if I just wear foundation, concealer, contour, eyeliner, and eyeshadow, she listened.
-We used my SkinCeuticals SPF as a tinted moisturizer, my RMS Un-Coverup around my eyes and nostrils, and RMS eye shadow in Lunar as a highlighter, and M.A.C Haute & Naughty waterproof mascara in brown.
+I told her I wanted the no-makeup look, and rather than try to convince me it would look like I’m not wearing makeup if I just wore foundation, concealer, contour, eyeliner, and eyeshadow, she listened.
+We used my SkinCeuticals SPF as a tinted moisturizer, my RMS Un-Coverup around my eyes and nostrils, and RMS eyeshadow in Lunar as a highlighter, and M.A.C Haute & Naughty waterproof mascara in brown.
 She also used some sparkle garbage I like to put on my eyes (because I’m Texas Barbie), and some fun pink blush, but literally, that was it.
-No eyeliner, no eyeshadow, no itchy-face.
+No eyeliner, no eyeshadow, no itchy face.